Loneliness, isolation and physical health

 Using cohort study data and hospital admission records to establish how loneliness & isolation are linked to health outcomes.

-Loneliness and isolation are known to be bad for our health generally.
-In this project we are using statistical analysis of cohort study data to understand how social isolation and loneliness are correlated with a range of physical health conditions – cardiovascular disease, falls, respiratory disease and more – across the lifespan.
+Loneliness and social isolation are known to be generally harmful to health.
+In this project, we conduct statistical analyses of cohort study data to understand how social isolation and loneliness are linked to a range of physical health conditions – including cardiovascular disease, falls, respiratory disease, and others.

-Specifically, we are working to understand how loneliness and isolation contribute to modifiable risk factors for these conditions (including behavioural and biological risk factors).
-We are also linking data from cohort studies with hospital episode statistics to understand the relationship with health service utilisation.
-We’re also applying various theories from social psychology and social epidemiology to explore different definitions of isolation, including living alone, having a lack of social contact with other people, and being disengaged from community activities.
+Specifically, we are working to understand how loneliness and isolation contribute to these conditions and their mechanisms (including behavioural and biological factors).
+We also link cohort study data with hospital records to understand the relationship with health service use.
+Furthermore, we apply theories from social psychology and social epidemiology to explore different aspects and dimensions of the broader concept of social connection, which includes loneliness, social isolation, and other related factors.

 Key findings so far:

-• Aspects of social engagement are associated with lower levels of inflammation whilst loneliness was inversely related to the regulation of inflammation, suggesting there could be different biological pathways involved in objective and subjective aspects of social connections.
+• Social engagement is linked to lower levels of inflammation, whilst loneliness is negatively related to the regulation of inflammation, suggesting that objective and subjective aspects of social connection may involve different biological pathways.

-• Social factors are associated with an increased risk of adverse outcomes in older age including falls, poor physical performance, and onset of cardiovascular disease and respiratory disease, but this varies depending on whether it is subjective measures of social connections such as loneliness vs objective measures such as living alone and social disengagement.
+• Social factors are associated with a range of adverse health outcomes in older age, including falls, poor physical function, and cardiovascular or respiratory disease, but this depends on whether we measure subjective (e.g. loneliness) or objective aspects (e.g. living alone, social disengagement).

-• Social factors are associated with hospital admissions for different conditions, including living alone and social disengagement being related to admissions for respiratory disease, living alone and low social contact related to admissions for falls, and loneliness related to admissions for cardiovascular disease
+• Social factors are associated with hospital admissions for different conditions, with evidence linking living alone and social disengagement to admissions for respiratory disease, living alone and low social contact to admissions for falls, and loneliness to admissions for cardiovascular disease.

 Funder